okTurtles/group-income/CONTRIBUTING.md

 #### Pull Request Requirements (:exclamation:)

-Pull requests must adhere to the following requirements (unless the Founation is organizing a special hackathon, in which case, hackathon-rules apply).
+Pull requests (PRs) must adhere to the following requirements (unless the Founation is organizing a special hackathon, in which case, hackathon-rules apply).

 1. A PR **SHOULD** be a minimal and accurate answer to exactly one identified and agreed problem.
 2. A PR **SHOULD** follow [the boy scout rule](https://github.com/okTurtles/group-income/issues/383#issuecomment-383381863): leave the code cleaner than you found it when the refactor effort is not too big.